 The reality is that most mental health conditions afflict people regardless of their level of faith or spiritual commitment.

-Therapy is a great place to start!
-Men often find a surprising comfort in having a safe space where they can talk openly about difficult thoughts and feelings they have kept inside for so long.
-Many methods, including both counseling and medication, have proven to be effective in easing distressing mental health issues.
+Mental health struggles aren’t meant to be faced alone by anyone.
+Therapy with a licensed professional counselor is a great place to start!
+Men who are struggling often find a surprising comfort in having a safe space where they can talk openly about difficult thoughts and feelings kept inside for so long.
+Both counseling as well as medication-assited therapy have proven to be effective in easing distressing mental health issues such as depression, anxietym PTSD and more.